 The safety of our employees, our customers, and the communities we serve remains a high priority.
-In an effort to mitigate the spread of COVID-19, we are promoting and encouraging all of our employees to receive a vaccination.
-We continually update employees with the status of state vaccination plans, and we have been able to offer on-site vaccination clinics at our headquarters building and a few other locations, including Bailey Yard in North Platte, Nebraska.
+In an effort to mitigate the spread of COVID-19, we are promoting and encouraging all of our employees through financial incentives to get vaccinated.